khoilr/khoilr/README.md

 ## 😻 What I typically do in my spare time

-In my leisure time, I frequently spend it on social media platforms such as Facebook or Tiktok (I also intend to become a Tiktok content creator 😆).
+In my leisure time, I frequently **spend it on social media platforms** such as Facebook or Tiktok (I intend to become a Tiktok content creator 😆).

-Watching movies 🎬 is one of my hobbies.
-Some of my favorite films include:
+**Watching movies** 🎬 is one of my hobbies.
+Some of my favourite films include:

 - *The Walking Dead*
 - *Stranger Things*